micedreams/tic-tac-toe/README.md

   TicTacToeState({this.str, this.result = "reset"});
 }
 ```
- `Abstract Factory Pattern`:if there is more than one state it is good to first define an abstract class
+ `Abstract Factory Pattern`: If there is more than one state it is good to first define an abstract class
  then define separate classes for each state and  extend those states to the abstact class so if there is a common methods
  you can define it in the abstract class..and later override it in the classes that extend it..same thing happens with events.